ilonariegerova/jetbrains_casestudy/README.md

   - data parsing
   - data values
   - row counts in line with csv files
-  - gross and Payment GW produces same numbers for split by merchant and batch_number
+  - gross and Payment Gateway produces same numbers for split by merchant_account and batch_number
   - use Athena to save query result into bucket (export_csv): `SELECT * FROM csv_files;`

 Load table into SQL Server: